Quantitative estimates on the $C^2$-singular sets in Alexandrov spaces: Introduction

 We would like to point out that it is unknown if $X\setminus\cKS(X)$ is a smooth manifold away from a zero $\cH^{n-1}$-measure subset.
 According to Theorem \ref{t:cont.sec}, this is the gap to improve the conclusion of Theorem B to the following convergence result

 This paper is organized as follows: In Section \ref{s:defn}, we define $\cK(x)$ and illustrate it with an example.
 In Section \ref{s:annuli}, we establish a new covering theorem for Alexandrov spaces.
 The theorem states that any compact set can be covered by a controlled number of convex annuli with centers on the given compact set (see Theorem \ref{t:cvx-cover}).
 We will apply this covering theorem recursively to form an annulus stratification of $X$.
 Furthermore, by establishing Lemma \ref{t:adj-angle}, we can adjust the intersection angles of the strata to be less than but close to $\frac\pi2$.
 In Section \ref{s:mono}, we establish the monotonic formula Corollary \ref{c:mono.corner}, which implies an upper bound of the integration of $\cK$ on each stratum (Lemma \ref{l:int.formula.K}), in terms of the derivatives of the volume of level sets.
 In Section \ref{s:sum.sing}, we prove Theorem A by integrating the monotonic formulas along with the stratification structures established in Section \ref{s:annuli}.
 We then prove Theorem B using Theorem A and the covering theorems in Section \ref{s:annuli}.
-Notably, the covering theorems established in Section \ref{s:annuli} allow us to give a simplified proof for Theorem \ref{t:int.scal} in the non-collapsing case.
+In the Appendix, we give a simplified proof for Petrunin's Theorem \ref{t:int.scal}, using the covering techniques established in Section \ref{s:annuli}.

 The author would like to thank Feng Wang and Jian Ge for fruitful discussions.